Redpath Dairyshelter Frequently asked questions:

 Surprisingly the covering is less than 10% the value of the overall structure, so generally it is very cost effective to replace if required.
 Plus Redpaths designs utilise a ‘box section’ roof truss beam – which allows small sections of the roof panelling to be replaced in case of a failure (rather than replacing an entire length roof membrane)

 What time of the year should I build?

-Ideally spring / summer / autumn - although you should allow at least 90 days to obtain the permit etc. before the builders start, so planning well ahead is a good idea.
+Ideally spring / summer / autumn - although you should allow at least 90 days obtaining the permit etc. before the builders start, so planning well ahead is a good idea.
 Redpath take bookings throughout winter/spring for summertime and autumn build times on site.

 Do I need a building permit?

 Yes, normally you do.
 Redpath can apply for the building consent if requested.

 Who applies for the building permit & what does it cost?

 If Redpath are supplying a constructed price Redpath would usually apply for the building permit and submit the site plan for the building to your local council.
 There are some fees that the council will charge for the permit and possibly for resource consent also and these will be on-charged to you at cost price.
 Costs for permits do vary from council to council – however the building permit is typically not more than 3-4% of the value of the building.
 Allow 4-6 weeks to obtain an approved building permit.

 Does my local council support this type of building?

 In our experience local councils are very supportive of the Redpath shelter system.
 The shelter places you in control of the effluent on the intensively operated feedpad or standing area and eliminates uncontrolled washing of the effluent from rainfall into the wastewater systems / drains / creeks.